Celebrating Father’s Day

-India traditionally has a two-week celebration since ancient days dedicated to celebrate ancestors called the Pitrupaksha.
+India traditionally has a two-week celebration since ancient days dedicated to celebrating ancestors called the Pitrupaksha.
 Father’s Day is not celebrated in all of India.

 The day is usually celebrated only in bigger cities of India like Chennai, Mumbai, New Delhi Bengaluru, Kolkata, Hyderabad, and others.

 After this day was first observed in the United States in 1908 and gradually gained popularity, Indian metropolitan cities, much later, followed suit by recognizing this event.
 In India, the day is usually celebrated with children giving gifts like greeting cards, electronic gadgets, shirts, coffee mugs, or books to their fathers.